KingFut covers the live action as Zamalek attempt to mount a historic...

 Player Profile: Ahmed Fathi

 Previous Club(s): Ismaily, Sheffield United, Kazma, Hull City, Al Ahly SC

 Position: Right Wing-Back, Defensive Midfielder, Centre-Back

 Click here for the latest on Ahmed Fathi.

 Ahmed Fathi is one of Egypt’s most versatile and consistent performers.
 Since his rise as a teenager in the early 2000s, Fathi has matured rapidly to grow into a model professional, who has become a regular for both club and country.
 His versatility and work ethics have always been praised by those who coach him, from Neil Warnock to Bob Bradley.
 His darting runs and telling crosses have been key to his success.
 Although he prefers to be employed on the right side of the midfield, Fathi usually plays as a right full-back.
 He has also been used numerous times as a defensive midfielder, and less frequently, a central defender.

 Since making his Pharaohs debut against South Africa in 2001, aged just 17, Fathi has also played a crucial role in the national team’s historic three consecutive Africa Cup of Nations triumphs in 2006, 2008 and 2010.
 In the 2010 edition, Ahmed Fathi was named in the tournament’s Best XI and was the Fair Play player of the competition.
 Not to mention, Fathi was also chosen in the 2012 CAF Team of the Year, the only other Egyptian alongside fellow Pharaoh Mohamed Abou-Treika.
-Fathi is currently a key member in Bob Bradley’s Egypt squad (who currently top their group in World Cup qualifying), where he usually starts at right-back over Ahmed Elmohamady.
+Fathi was a key member in Bob Bradley’s Egypt squad, where he usually started at right-back over Hull City’s Ahmed Elmohamady.

 • Great defensive awareness.